montikal/ppaiot/README.md

 # Time Series Classification on Raspberry Pi using TensorFlow Lite

-*Reference to Lisa Ong Edge Computing*
+*Reference to Lisa Ong Edge Computing Workshop Materials*

 This example predicts a value using time series data from a Smart Factory.